khalidwilliams/job-board-example/README.md

 3. Run `npm i`
 4. Run `npm start` to run the development server

+## Code Sandbox
+The appilcation can be viewed [here](https://codesandbox.io/s/github/khalidwilliams/job-board-example) on CodeSandbox.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).